CaoRui0910/iRetain-App/README.md

 ## Installation
 We plan to release it in the app store during the Spring semester of 2024.
-Therefore, this section is to be updated.
+Therefore, this section is to be updated...

 ### iOS
 - Download the app from the Apple App Store.